-Under Level 1, Term CORRA will be constructed using the Heitfield and Park methodology developed by the New York Federal Reserve.
+Under Level 1 methodology, Term CORRA is constructed using the Heitfield and Park methodology developed by the New York Federal Reserve.
 A path for overnight CORRA rates is determined under the assumption that these rates follow a piecewise constant step function and only move up or down the day after a Bank of Canada Fixed Announcement Date.
-The benchmark administrator will use TMX CORRA futures, which provide an estimated level of overnight CORRA over a given period (1- or 3-months), to estimate an optimal path for overnight rates, using which the 1- and 3-month Term CORRA values are calculated.
+CBAS uses TMX CORRA futures, which provide a forecast of overnight CORRA over a given period (1- or 3-months), to estimate an optimal future path for overnight rates.
+Using this estimate, 1- and 3-month Term CORRA values can be calculated, as described in the following sections.